1951 Dartmouth Indians football team

 The 1951 Dartmouth Indians football team was an American football team that represented Dartmouth College as an independent during the 1951 college football season.
 In their ninth season under head coach Tuss McLaughry, the Indians compiled a 4–5 record, and were outscored 152 to 121 by their opponents.
 William Vesprini was the team captain.
+The team was ranked at No. 79 in the 1951 Litkenhous Ratings.

 Dartmouth played its home games at Memorial Field on the college campus in Hanover, New Hampshire.